Monday, June 09, 2008

 It's the Queen's Birthday holiday for most of Australia (Western Australia celebrates later in the year) so I thought it would be a fitting occasion to make a regal dessert - Queen of Puddings.

-I've opted to use Delia's recipe, as she is, in her own way, the queen of the kitchen and a bit of an English institution.
+I've taken inspiration from Delia Smith for this recipe as she is, in her own way, the queen of the kitchen and a bit of an English institution.

 You might be asking what exactly is the Queen of Puddings - well, there's a custard base, jam and a fluffy meringue top and it looks like this